 Cost: $280 for SaskOutdoors Members and $300 for Non-Members.
 Visit this page for more information on membership benefits.

 Food: You must provide your own food and drinks.

-Accommodations: Overnight accommodations are available at Meadow Lake Provincial Park.
-Please email email@example.com if you are interested.
+Accommodations: Overnight accommodations (camping) are available at Meadow Lake Provincial Park at your own cost.
+You will also require a Provincial Park pass.
+Please email email@example.com regarding accommodations.

 COVID-19: Protocols will be in place as per Provincial Public Health Guidelines and will be communicated to participants closer to the course date.
 Due to the nature of the course, physical distancing will not always be possible.
 Masks are recommended for part/all of the course.